top of page

 • “Could poor sleep be slowing my weight loss?”

-• “How do I manage stress eating?”
+• “How do I manage stress-related eating?”

 5. Insurance & Payment Preparation

-• Confirm costs for telehealth or in-person visits.
+• Confirm telehealth or clinic visit costs

 Comparing Diet-Only vs. Comprehensive Wellness Plans